 - they begin to heal and feel better in between feedings,

 - but then they crack again during the next feeding.

 It almost feels like the cycle will never end.

-- Eat healthy food and take care of yourself.
+There is no real way to “fix” a cracked nipple; you need to wait and let your body repair itself.
+You can encourage healing by eating healthy food and taking care of yourself.
 A nutritious diet will help your body repair itself.
 A good diet will provide you with the energy & nutrients to support the breastfeeding process.

-– keep nipples dry in between feedings,
+- Keep nipples dry in between feedings.

-– wear a breast shield (breast shells),
+- Wear a breast shield (breast shells).

-– after feeding, rinse nipples with water and apply hand expressed breast milk,
+- After feeding, rinse nipples with water and apply hand-expressed breast milk,

 - Lanolin is an excellent skin protectant, so using lanolin cream on your nipples before feeding will help to keep them from cracking.
 You can also use coconut oil, olive oil, or any other kind of natural oil that you like.

 - If your baby latches incorrectly, try adjusting how he’s latching onto your nipple so that he begins to suckle more gently.
 Sometimes it just takes a small adjustment in how he’s positioned on your breast for him to get a better grip on it.